TypeScript

 });

-if (scan.decision.action === "block") {
+if (scan.decision.action === "blocked") {

 console.log(`Blocked: ${scan.decision.reason} (scan_id=${scan.id})`);